openstack/loci/README.md

 # OpenStack LOCI

-OpenStack LOCI is a project designed to quickly build Lightweight OCI compatible images of OpenStack services.
+OpenStack LOCI is a project designed to quickly build Lightweight OCI compatible images of OpenStack services based on Ubuntu.

 Additionally, we produce a "wheels" image for [requirements](https://github.com/openstack/requirements) containing all of the